An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

+Although intuitively ``{\toolname}+architecture/pre-trained model'' seems always better than architecture/pre-trained model, further experimental verification is still necessary.
+Only when the experimental results show that ``{\toolname}+architecture/pre-trained model'' is better than architecture/pre-trained model can we conclude that {\toolname} does make an additional contribution to improving code summarization.

-The extractive-and-abstractive framework we proposed is a general code summarization framework that does not depend on a specific deep learning network/model.
-In other words, {\toolname} can be combined with many advanced neural network architectures or pre-trained models.
-In this section, we combine {\toolname} with several popular and advanced neural network architectures (including LSTM~\cite{1997-LSTM} and Transformer~\cite{2017-Transformer}) and pre-trained models (including CodeBert~\cite{2020-CodeBERT} and CodeT5~\cite{2021-CodeT5}) to explore the potential of {\toolname} in multilingual code summarization tasks.
-These neural network architectures and pre-trained models are widely used in code summarization~\cite{2018-DeepCom, 2019-Code-Summarization-with-Extended-Tree-LSTM, 2020-Transformer-based-Approach-for-Code-Summarization, 2020-CodeBERT, 2021-SiT}.
-The experimental results are shown in Table~\ref{tab:results_of_combination_with_architecture_pre-trained-model}.
-In the table, rows 3 (``LSTM'') and 5 (``Transformer'') represent that we implement purely LSTM-based and Transformer-based encoder-decoder frameworks, respectively, to perform the code summarization task.
+The experimental results are shown in Table~\ref{tab:results_of_combination_with_architecture_pre-trained-model} and Table~\ref{tab:results_of_combination_with_architecture_pre-trained-model_1}.
+In the two tables, rows 3 (``LSTM'') and 5 (``Transformer'') represent that we implement purely LSTM-based and Transformer-based encoder-decoder frameworks, respectively, to perform the code summarization task.
 Rows 4 (``{\toolname} + LSTM'') and 6 (``{\toolname} + Transformer'') represent that on the basis of the above (Rows 3 and 5), the well-trained extractor module is added.
-Rows 7 and 9 represent that we fine-tune the pre-trained models released on the GitHub (i.e., CodeBert~\cite{2021-CodeBert-GitHub} and CodeT5~\cite{2021-CodeT5-GitHub}) on the code summarization task.
-Analogously, rows 8 (``{\toolname} + CodeBert'') and 10 (``{\toolname} + CodeT5'') represent that on the basis of the above (Rows 7 and 9), the well-trained extractor module is added.
+Rows 7 and 9 represent that we fine-tune the pre-trained models released on GitHub (i.e., CodeBERT~\cite{2021-CodeBERT-GitHub} and CodeT5~\cite{2021-CodeT5-GitHub}) on the code summarization task.
+Analogously, rows 8 (``{\toolname} + CodeBERT'') and 10 (``{\toolname} + CodeT5'') represent that on the basis of the above (Rows 7 and 9), the well-trained extractor module is added.
+As mentioned in Section~\ref{subsubsec:result_of_RQ1}, CodeBERT and CodeT5 can be used for many downstream software engineering tasks.
+For the code summarization task, CodeBERT and CodeT5 use the CodeXGLUE dataset for evaluation, so we also use this dataset and keep in line with them.
+In addition, the CodeXGLUE dataset contains a large number of code-comment pairs across six programming languages (including Go, Java, JavaScript, PHP, Python, and Ruby), which can also be used to evaluate the language-agnostic of {\toolname}.